Solar updraft tower: History and progress

 In mid-2008, the Namibian government approved a proposal for the construction of a 400 MW solar chimney called the 'Greentower'.
 The tower is planned to be 1.5 km tall and 280 m in diameter, and the base will consist of a 37 km2 greenhouse in which cash crops can be grown.

 A model solar updraft tower was constructed in Turkey as a civil engineering project.
 Functionality and outcomes are obscure.

-A second solar updraft tower using a transpired collector is operating at Trakya University in Edirne Turkey and is being used to test various innovations in SUT designs including the ability to recover heat from photovoltaic (PV) arrays.
+A second solar updraft tower using a transpired collector is operating at Trakya University in Edirne, Turkey, and is being used to test various innovations in SUT designs including the ability to recover heat from photovoltaic (PV) arrays.

 A grade-school pupil's home do-it-yourself SUT demonstration for a school science fair was constructed and studied in 2012, in a suburban Connecticut setting.
 With a 7-metre stack and 100 square metre collector, this generated a daily average 6.34 mW, from a computer fan as a turbine.
-Insolation and wind were the major factors on variance (range from 0.12 to 21.78 mW) in output.
+Insulation and wind were the major factors on variance (range from 0.12 to 21.78 mW) in output.

-In Xian, central China, a 60-metre urban chimney with surrounding collector has significantly reduced urban air pollution.
+In Xi'an, central China, a 60-metre urban chimney with surrounding collector has significantly reduced urban air pollution.
 This demonstration project was led by Cao Jun Ji, a chemist at the Chinese Academy of Sciences' Key Laboratory of Aerosol Chemistry and Physics.
 This work has since been published on, with performance data and modelling.